Involutions of Azumaya algebras: Ringed Topoi with Involution

-\begin{enumerate}[label=(\roman*), align=left, leftmargin=0pt, itemindent=1ex, itemsep=0.3\baselineskip] \item It is routine to verify Giruad's axioms for $[\bfX/C_2]$.
-Briefly, a set of generators for $[\bfX/C_2]$ can be obtained applying $\pi_!$ to a set of generators of $\bfX$.
 That sums are disjoint and equivalence relations are effective in $[\bfX/C_2]$ can be checked with the help of the forgetful functor $\pi^*$ and the fact that these properties hold in $\bfX$.
-Finally, the existence of colimits and the fact that they commute with fiber products be checked directly.
+Finally, the existence of colimits and the fact that they commute with fiber products can be checked directly.

 \item This is immediate from the adjunctions between $\pi_!$, $\pi^*$ and $\pi_*$ noted above.

 \item We may replace $\{(U_i,\tau_i)\}_{i\in I}$ with their disjoint union, denoted $(U',\tau')$, to assume that $I$ consists of a single element.
 We need to show that $U'\to U$ is an epimorphism in $\bfX$ if and only if $(U',\tau')\to (U,\tau)$ is an epimorphism in $[\bfX/C_2]$.
 The ``if'' part follows from the fact that $\pi^*$ preserves epimorphisms, being a left adjoint.
 To see the converse, it is enough to show that the composition $\pi_!U'=\pi_!\pi^*(U',\tau')\xrightarrow{\text{counit}} (U',\tau')\to (U,\tau) $ is an epimorphism.
 Let $(V,\sigma)\in [\bfX/C_2]$.
 Then $\Hom_{[\bfX/C_2]}(\pi_!U',(V,\sigma))\cong \Hom_{\bfX}(U',\pi^*(V,\sigma))= \Hom_{\bfX}(U',V)$, and under this isomorphism the map